 The recommended initial daily dose is 100 to 150 mg.
-In milder cases, 75 to 100 mg daily is usually sufficient.

-The total daily dose should generally be divided in 2 to 3 doses.
+In milder cases, 50 to 100 mg daily are usually sufficient.
+The daily dose should generally be divided in up to 3 separate doses.

 In primary dysmenorrhoea, the daily dose should be individually adjusted and is generally 50 to 150 mg.
-An initial dose of 50 mg is usually sufficient.
-If necessary, and initial dose of 100mg can be prescribed with a maximum of 200mg/day reached over the course of several menstrual cycles.
+A dose of 50 to 100 mg should be given initially and, if necessary increased over the course of several menstrual cycles up to a total maximum of 200 mg/day.
 Treatment should be started on appearance of the first symptoms and, depending on the symptomatology, continued for a few days.